gacelita/ventas/doc/Entity_types.md

 - We call `entity/register-type!` passing the identifier for the entity type (`:user`) and a map of properties.
 - The first property we add is `:attributes`.
 Those are just plain old Datomic attributes, but there's a catch: their idents should have a namespace that matches the entity type identifier.
 Else you'll have to implement more complicated normalization and denormalization functions.
-- The next property is `:to-json`, which has a misleading name because it's meant for denormalization (i.e. preparing it to be sent to the clients).
+- The next property is `:serialize`, which prepares entities for sending them to the clients.
 In this example, we `dissoc` the password because it would be a security issue to send it to the outside (even if it's encrypted).
 The `entity/default-attr` call just gets the standard denormalization function, which does most of the job for us.
 - The last property is `:filter-create`.
 A "filter" is a function that should transform whatever is passed to it, and be side-effect free.
 In this case, we encrypt the user's password.

 Entity types are the primary way of extending the database, so you should be familiar with them.